-- a) understand key legislation relevant to mental capacity, deprivation of liberty, equality and human rights - b) understand implications for practice of key legal and ethical issues - c) understand the options available when informed consent may be compromised - d) understand the legislation, regulations and policies that underpin the protection of people with a learning disability

-- e) be able to lead service provision that protects people with a learning disability from harm or abuse - f) understand safeguarding should be a personalised approach, done with, not to, people to achieve meaningful improvement to their circumstances rather than just a process of 'investigation' and 'conclusion' - g) be able to manage inter-agency, joint or integrated working in order to protect people with a learning disability at risk of harm or abuse - h) be able to monitor and evaluate the systems, processes and practice that safeguards people with a learning disability at risk of harm or abuse - i) understand the roles and responsibilities of the different agencies involved in investigating allegations of harm or abuse - j) understand the importance of sharing safeguarding information with the relevant agencies - k) know the actions to take if there are barriers to alerting the relevant agencies - I) understand the role of self and others when supporting people with a learning disability who have experienced harm or abuse - m) be able to support people with a learning disability to disclose harm or abuse - n) be able to support people with a learning disability who have experienced harm or abuse - o) be able to challenge others who are not behaving in an ethical way
+- a) understand the legislation, regulations and policies that underpin the protection of people with a learning disability including key legislation relevant to mental capacity, deprivation of liberty, equality and human rights - b) understand implications for practice of key legal and ethical issues - c) understand the options available when informed consent may be compromised - d) be able to lead service provision that protects people with a learning disability from harm or abuse - e) understand safeguarding should be a personalised approach, done with, not to, people to achieve meaningful improvement to their circumstances rather than just a process of 'investigation' and 'conclusion' - f) be able to manage inter-agency, joint or integrated working in order to protect people with a learning disability at risk of harm or abuse - g) be able to monitor and evaluate the systems, processes and practice that safeguards people with a learning disability at risk of harm or abuse - h) understand the roles and responsibilities of the different agencies involved in investigating allegations of harm or abuse - i) understand the importance of sharing safeguarding information with the relevant agencies and the actions to take if there are barriers to alerting the relevant agencies - j) understand the role of self and others when supporting people with a learning disability who have experienced harm or abuse - k) be able to support people with a learning disability to disclose harm or abuse - I) be able to support people with a learning disability who have experienced harm or abuse - m) be able to challenge others who are not behaving in an ethical way.

-Sources of further guidance are shown in Appendix 1.
-Examples of national guidance or legislation with specific relevance to law, ethics and safeguarding in learning disability care and support are shown below:
+Sources of further guidance and links to relevant legislation are shown in the appendices.
+Examples of national guidance with specific relevance to this capability are shown below: